DJStompZone/download-code-llama/README.md

 - Follow the on-screen prompts.
 You'll be asked to:

   - Provide the download URL.
+(You can get one [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/))
   - Select specific models or download all available models.
   The script will download the selected models to the current directory (or the specified directory) and verify them using the provided checksums.

 ### Notes
 If you encounter any server-side restrictions, remember to respect any terms of service or usage policies associated with the resources you're accessing.
-This script aims to simplify the download process but should not be used in any context that violates the terms set by the resource owner.
+This script aims to simplify the download process but should not be used in any context that violates the [Acceptable Use Policy](https://ai.meta.com/llama/use-policy/).